FHA Guidelines On Student Loans And How It Affect DTI

 A recent study found that a recent college graduate with student loan debts who is a first time home buyer and want to purchase their first home would have to make over 35% more a year, or $9,000 more, than a home buyer who just graduated from college with no student loan debt.
 This study was conducted by RealtyTrac.

-FHA Guidelines On Student Loans And What HUD Say?
+HUD Guidelines On Student And Government Loans

 HUD’s FHA Guidelines On Student Loans is stated in the Mortgage Letter (ML) 16-08 for FHA Case Number which are assigned on or after June 30, 2016.

-- Or the student loan borrower’s payment schedule statement and the mortgage underwriter will need to include the monthly student loan debt payments in the calculations of the borrowers debt to income ratios
+- Or the student loan borrower’s payment schedule statement and the mortgage underwriter will need to include the monthly student loan debt payments in the calculations of the borrowers’ debt to income ratios

-If mortgage underwriter will be using the monthly student loan debt payment which is reflected on borrower’s credit report in order to calculate the borrower’s debt to income ratios, no additional paperwork or documentation will be necessary.
+If mortgage underwriter will be using the monthly student loan debt payment which is reflected on the borrower’s credit report in order to calculate the borrower’s debt to income ratios, no additional paperwork or documentation will be necessary.

-In the event if borrower’s credit report does not reflect a monthly student loan debt payment for the student loan, or in the event if the student loan payment debt on the borrower’s credit report is greater than the actual monthly student loan debt obligations by borrower, lenders will need to get proof of the student loan debt agreement or the student loan debt payment statement which reflects the actual monthly student loan debt payment.
+In the event, if borrower’s credit report does not reflect a monthly student loan debt payment for the student loan, or in the event, if the student loan payment debt on the borrower’s credit report is greater than the actual monthly student loan debt obligations by borrower, lenders will need to get proof of the student loan debt agreement or the student loan debt payment statement which reflects the actual monthly student loan debt payment.

 DTI FHA Guidelines On Student Loans